bxdoan/bxdoan/README.md

 <div align="center">

-> The only person you are destined to become is the person you decide to be.
+> The battles that count aren’t the ones for gold medals.
+The struggles within yourself–the invisible battles inside all of us–that’s where it’s at.

-> — Ralph Waldo Emerson —
+> — Jesse Owens —

 </div>